· By Will Harken

 The Legal B.S.

-Major record labels are suing Suno and Udio for copyright infringement.
+Major record labels sued Suno and Udio for copyright infringement.
 They allegedly trained on copyrighted music without permission.
+Both have now entered deals with labels—which may limit what these tools can do going forward.

 ElevenLabs avoided this by licensing everything upfront.
 Costs more, but zero legal risk.

 If you're making music for fun?
 Use whatever.
 If you're building a business?
-Consider ElevenLabs or wait for the lawsuits to settle.
+Consider ElevenLabs or wait to see how the label deals shake out.

 Time to Make Some Music

 Want to experiment with changing song lyrics and vocals using AI?
-Check out ChangeLyric - my DIY tool for modifying existing songs with new lyrics or voices.
+Check out ChangeLyric - my DIY tool for modifying existing songs with new lyrics or voices, with no content moderation restrictions.

 Don't want to deal with any of this yourself?
 I'll handle everything.
 My lyric changing service at Music Made Pro takes your concept and delivers a finished track.